SourcePointUSA/sp-roku-sdk/README.md

 # Using the SDk

+### Installing the SDK

-1. For each folder in `dist/` copy the `sourcepoint-sdk` folder into your corresponding project folder
+For each folder in `dist/` copy the `sourcepoint-sdk` folder into your corresponding project folder

+### Loading the SDK

+The SDK must be created in your main thread, as it will create its own Screen object if it needs to show messages.

+See the test-channel for an example of how to trigger SDK functions from your screen if needed.

-2. After creating your application's screen, create the SourcepointSDK:
+After creating your application's screen, create the SourcepointSDK:
 ```
 m.spSdk = new SourcepointSdk(accountId, propertyHref, legislationConfigs, optionalConfigs, showMessage)
 ```